14 hot new global restaurants for 2018

 His black truffle and fontina pizza is a decadent attraction, while more local flavors include the fish and chips or traditional afternoon tea.

-The interiors ooze class with bespoke art and stained-glass windows which bathe the space in light.
+The interiors ooze class with bespoke art and stained-glass windows, which bathe the space in light.

 11. The Lighthouse at Four Seasons Resort Seychelles